ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-singularity.md

   # Run a container
     # Option A, run the image file directly
     ./hello-world_latest.sif
-    # Option B, use singluarity/apptainer to run
+    # Option B, use singluarity to run
     singularity run hello-world_latest.sif

     # Run a command from inside the container